centiservice/mats3/README.md

 *To explore the library, check out the [Explore Mats<sup>3</sup>](https://mats3.io/explore/) page.
 In particular, there is [tooling for Mats<sup>3</sup> using JBang](https://mats3.io/explore/jbang-mats/): JBang makes it possible to make small self-executable source files.
-With the all-in-one `mats-jbangkit` dependency, you can literally pull up a Mats Endpoints in 10 lines, and start an ActiveMQ instance with a single command: `jbang activemq@centiservice`.
+With the all-in-one `mats-jbangkit` dependency, you can literally pull up a Mats Endpoints in 10 lines, and start an ActiveMQ Classic instance with a single command: `jbang activemq@centiservice`.
 Also, the source is a good place to learn about Mats<sup>3</sup>, explained [here](https://mats3.io/explore/mats-source-code/).*

 To use Mats in a project, fetch [`mats-impl-jms`](https://mvnrepository.com/artifact/io.mats3/mats-impl-jms)